melsman/melsman.github.io/cv.md

 I have taught the following courses:

+* Advanced Topics in Programming Languages (MSc course, PL for Quantum Computing theme).
+University of Copenhagen, DIKU.
+One fourth of course.
+Fall 2024.

 * Programming and Problem Solving in F# (BSc intro course).
 University of Copenhagen, DIKU.
 One third of course.
 Fall 2020.